madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 cool theorem ❤️) applied to the immediate consequence monotone function over this complete lattice implies that it has a least fixpoint.

-#### Quality assurance
+## Quality assurance

 Time for the litmus test.
-We can now translate the ancestory program from earlier into Haskell.
+We can now translate the ancestory program into Haskell.

 ```haskell
 ancestor :: Program